-How to Add Subtitles to Videos in Adobe Premiere Pro & Adobe Encore
+How to Add Subtitles to Video in Adobe Premiere Pro & Adobe Encore

-Closed captions are the time-synced text that reflect the speech and essential sounds of a video as it plays.
-They can be toggled on and off by the viewer.
-But if they’re not burned into the video file itself, how to you add captions to your videos?
+Closed captions are time-synced text that reflects the speech and essential sounds of a video as it plays.
+When captions and subtitles are provided as a side-car file, they can be toggled on and off by the viewer.
+If there is no side-car file, the captions must be burned (or encoded) into the video file itself.

-Adobe Premiere Pro, a popular video editing software, and Adobe Encore, a DVD authoring program, both allow you to add closed caption and subtitle tracks to your video in the post-production process.
+Both Adobe Premiere Pro and Adobe Encore allow you to add closed caption and subtitle tracks to your video in the pre-recorded process.

 It turns out the process of adding captions in Adobe requires just a few simple steps.
 For your convenience, we provide a free resource that lays out step-by-step instructions.
 You can even print, save, or share this resource that you can easily go back to it as needed.

 Download our PDF guide on how to add captions and subtitles to video in Adobe Premiere and Adobe Encore.